On compressible fluid flows of Forchheimer-type in rotating heterogeneous porous media: Estimates of the spatial -norm

 \section{Estimates of the spatial $L^\alpha$-norm}

 In this section, we focus on a non-negative solution $u(x,t)$ of the initial boundary value problem \eqref{ibvpg} and estimate its spatial $L^\alpha$-norm for a finite number $\alpha>0$ and small $t\ge 0$.
-For the rest of this paper, the solution $u(x,t)$ has enough regularity so that our calculations are valid.
+For the rest of this paper, the solution $u(x,t)\ge 0$ has enough regularity so that our calculations are valid.
+In particular, we assume that the weak formulation \beq \eeq holds for any test function $\varphi(x,t)$ we later choose.

 Below, we will apply Lemmas \ref{RoS1}, \ref{Rtrace} and \ref{RoS2} to \beq p=2-a,\quad s=\lambda+1\text{ and }\beta=2\lambda. \eeq We prepare for these applications with needed parameters and quantities below.
 Let $r_1$ be any given number satisfying \beq \frac{n}{n+2-a}<r_1<1<r_1(2-a). \eeq Because $n\ge 2>r_1(2-a)=r_1p$, the condition \eqref{rone} is met.
 The number $r_*$ in \eqref{rstar} becomes \beq r_*=\frac{nr_1+r_1(2-a)-n}{nr_1}=1+\frac{2-a}{n}-\frac{1}{r_1}\in(0,1). \eeq Let $r$ be a fixed number such that \beq r>\max\left\{0, \lambda(5-4a)-1,\frac{1-a-\lambda}{2-a}\right\}. \eeq Denote \beq \widetilde r=r+\frac{r-1+\lambda+a}{1-a}=\frac{(2-a)r-1+\lambda+a}{1-a}>0. \eeq